extratone/bilge/notes/Notes-A Week with an iPad Pro.md

 - Turns out, the Magic Keyboard Fucker Stand does not seem to mean I would no longer need my iPhone Suspension Hell Tripod Contraption, but rather that I need a MUCH more stout one.
 - Inevitably, one of the biggest components of the iPad Pro's overwhelming power in *my* life (probably *the* biggest, realistically,) is what it reveals of the operating system that is truly broken and what obstacles are literally just a resource issue that need only require brute Booty.
 - THE BLACKS.
 (In the display.)
 You know me to be a superficial user but my god!
+- I can almost see how one needn't miss the function keys, but *I* continuously encountered situations (which I'd before configured myself into with set keyboard shortcuts on iPhone) where I did not know how to proceed without keys missing from my Full Beauty Board.
+I love page up and down!
+Home and end!
+I don't want to fucking *read* a webpage, I just want to see the top or the bottom!

 ## General Software Notes

 - The background persistence really is uncanny... like stumbling upon the fact that I was still logged in to TildeTown IRC in Blink (mosh tho) after like TWO DAYS without opening  Blink even though I had *not* enabled `geo track`.
 - Put simply, this device (versus any iPhone) makes Safari's native Reading List/Bookmarks functionalities *actually worthwile to use*.
+- There are glimpses of desktop-like window management throughout iPadOS (yet another one is coming with Stage Manager in iPadOS 16,) but frankly - as someone who has used this operating system very extensively under the assumption I would never have to deal with windowing - they have all come across as awkward and problematic.
+The funniest one - I was wondering why multiple windows kept showing up for Mail - just like its macOS counterpart, Mail's behavior when it comes to open new drafts is baffling and problematic.
+- On that windowing note, I frankly like Drafts' tried and true solutions addressing the single-window-only limitations of before (callable sidebars, fixed toolbars) *far* more than how it behaves in Split View.
+Again, I'm sure I could configure my way out of this, but fuck.

 ## General Keyboarding Notes